Fredrick-Kakembo/Group_1-Reproducible-CCBG-pipeline/README.md

 This is a group 1 mini-project about **Reproducing a published workflow for bacterial genome**

-# We are required to:
+# We are required to :
 - Collaborative on the project using git hub
 - Learn from each other and carry out tasks in the event we are assigned any
 - By the end of the project submit a reproducible workflow e.g. in Snakeamke